 Part of keeping guests happy is keeping them immersed in your park.
 This means that they like to see nice scenery and custom structures.
 But also means keeping them unaware of all the behind the scenes magic that goes on to keep your park running.
 Trash cans can overflow and bathrooms need to be cleaned by janitors.
 They physically have to transport the bags of garbage.

 You need to hire security guards to give vandals the boot and mechanics to make sure rides don’t stay broken down for long.
 Every shop you build has to be manually stocked with inventory by your haulers.
 Guests don’t like seeing them carry the crates around.
+It breaks the immersive magic.

-You can build staff rooms for your workers and you create them paths that are specific to them.
+You can build staff rooms for your workers and you create paths that are specific to them.
 You can build trash chutes and depots closer to where your janitors and haulers need to be.
 But your guests sneer at the sight of all of it.
 So you have to get creative in your placement, use of scenery and custom building design to keep your guests believing they are in a magical wonderland of fun.

 Parkitect can be played as a creative sandbox if you wish.
 You can play in free play with goals, money, and research, or you can choose to disable it all and just build.
 It’s up to you.
 But if you enjoy simulation games for more then making creative designs, Parkitect doesn’t skimp at all on the simulation aspects.
 Guests and staff are physical entities and things work in a logical manner.